aligholipour1/tlauncher-arch/README.md

 </div>

-This is a repo that i made to install TLauncher on Arch Linux directly from their [site](https://tlauncher.org/).
+This is a repo that i made to install TLauncher on Arch Linux directly from their [site](https://tlauncher.org/) with java 8.

 > [!Warning]
 > This script is only a tool to facilitate the download of TLauncher.